-Also, with the flexibility of converting a typical 3 bedroom semi to a 6 bedroom student home and renting out on a per room basis as a House of Multiple Occupancy (HMOs), landlords have the opportunity to maximise their revenues more than if they were renting to a family or couple.
+With the flexibility of converting a typical 3-bedroom semi to a 6-bedroom student home and renting out on a per-room basis as a House of Multiple Occupancy (HMOs), landlords have more opportunity to maximise their revenues.

 Students need all the money they can get

-No matter how many parties they host or how untidy the place is, at the end of their lease, students need all the money they can get and will do a lot to ensure they get back the full deposit.
+No matter how many parties they host or how untidy the place is, at the end of their lease, students will go to great lengths to ensure they get back the full deposit.
 Whether it’s recruiting their friends and family and paying them in pizza and beer, or hiring the best cleaners in town to blitz the place, the property will probably look better than before they moved in.
 And if it didn’t, you’ve got a deposit to fall back onto.